PacketAnglers/containerlab/CONTAINERLAB.md

-# ContainerLab using GCP
+# Using GCP to run ContainerLab

 <img src="images/gcp-clab.png"  width="450">

-This repositiory outlines the steps needed to create a VM running in GCP to run ContainerLab.
+This repository outlines the steps needed to create a VM running in GCP to run ContainerLab.
 Details on how to create your GCP Free Account can be found [here](https://cloud.google.com/).
 ## Step 1: Create GCP Account

 Details on how to create your GCP Free Account can be found [here](https://cloud.google.com/).